ray-project/ray/doc/source/train/distributed-pytorch/migration-guides.rst

     .. tab-item:: PyTorch Lightning

-        Previously we proposed `LightningTrainer` in Ray 2.4, which leverages `LightningConfigBuilder` to aggregate configurations for `pl.LightningModule`
+        The `LightningTrainer` was added in Ray 2.4, and exposes a
+        `LightningConfigBuilder` to define configurations for `pl.LightningModule`
         and `pl.Trainer`.

-        It instantiates the model and trainer object internally and runs a pre-defined training loop in a black box.
+        It then instantiates the model and trainer objects and runs a pre-defined training loop in a black box.

         .. code-block:: python